Quiet Time Isn’t a Luxury – It’s a Valuable Tool

 In a post last week, I talked about the importance of “quiet times” in your day to help make you more creative and productive.
 An article in the Harvard Business Review laid out several scientific findings that help document the value of those times in combating the always-communicating, always-thinking-of-what-to-say-next frenzy we live under today.

 Evidence suggests, for example, that quiet times restore our central nervous systems, resupply our energy stores, and better condition our minds to adapt and respond to our complex environment.
-At the end of Thursday’s post, I promised that today I would share four ways to introduce quiet time into your workday to improve success and creativity.
+At the end of Thursday’s post, I promised today I would share four ways to introduce quiet time into your workday to improve success and creativity.

 Four Ways to Make Quiet Happen